Master of Public Health Dietetic Concentration

 Books and Supplies: Books and supplies for MTSU classes will average $250-$400 per semester with the first summer book costs being as high as $600.

 Students may choose where they want to live.
 The SEL Clinical Program Coordinator will assist and provide guidance in locating SEL experiences in the student’s location of choice.
+If a student is unable to secure a site or preceptor, the MTSU MPH-DC program faculty will assist by arranging an appropriate placement..

 Health: Students are required to be covered by health insurance during Dietetic SEL training.
 Students may seek out private health care insurance options or enroll via a government health care exchange.
 The student must maintain his/her health insurance through his/her tenure in the program and must provide proof of insurance (copy of health insurance card or letter from insurer) during the Dietetic SEL orientation.